07970 879 807

 A third place finish in its inaugural campaign was the best.
 Matters stagnated and regressed, the one on-field success being in 2009 when the Kent League Cup and Charity Shield found their way across the county border.
 There followed a short spell in the Combined Counties League before moving back east to the SCEFL Premier Division.

 Gill’s resigned in January 2017 and left an void which has now been filled and the club is now looking to move forward once again under new Chairman Martin Burr.

 On the field the club have shown a steady improvement over the past few seasons.
-Two 18th placed finishes were followed by 11th in 2016-17 and an impressive 5th place result last campaign.
+Two 18th placed finishes were followed by 11th in 2016-17 and an impressive 5th place result in the next campaign.

-The vultures from Whytleafe came and took the manager and a few players have followed.
+The vultures from Whytleafe came though, took the manager and a few players then followed.